accessibilitywars/zaw2/content/builds/power-spellbreaker.md

 Additional Actions Per Minute (APM) can be introduced through off-hand weapon bursts as the user becomes more familiar, leading to marginal increases in DPS at the comfort of the user, and reduces the learning curve without affecting the skill ceiling.

-The simplified build also has multiple CC options, optional utility slots, optional off-hand slots and decent boon strips, making it situationally the preferred optimised build to bring in some team set-ups.
+The simplified build also has multiple CC options, optional utility slots, optional off-hand slots and decent boon strips, making it situationally the preferred optimised build to bring in some team set-ups on melee fights.

 ## Gearing